PlasmaFAIR/intro_to_automation/README.md

 completing each exercise will make more and more tests pass.
 You can use this to assess your progress through the whole tutorial.

+You should regularly commit your work, at least after completing each exercise, possibly more frequently.

 There are some **bonus** and **advanced** exercises throughout this tutorial.
 Bonus exercises are good to go through if you find you have some extra time during the session, and are about techniques that are